tjgibson/2024-napari-workshop/README.md

 1.  navigate to the github page: <https://github.com/tjgibson/2024-napari-workshop>.

-2. Click on the green code icon to open a dropdown menu.
+2. Click on the green code icon near the top right corner of the page to open a dropdown menu.

 3. Click download zip and save in a location of your choice.